reactjs/react.dev/beta/src/pages/learn/index.md

 );
 ```

-If you prefer terser code, you can use the [conditional `?` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).
+If you prefer more compact code, you can use the [conditional `?` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).
 Unlike `if`, it works inside JSX:

 ```js
 <div>